 How much can I make as a Life Model?

 Pay varies widely but you can expect, on average, between £12 and £15 per hour depending on where you live in the country.

 In London you should expect to make about £15 an hour (that’s what is recommended by RAM) and it will be around that amount in large cities.

 Outside of the cities and in the regions it’s likely to be a couple of pounds less than that per hour but it does vary from venue to venue.

 If you decide being a life model isn’t quite for you, there may be work out there as a hand or foot model.
-Check out websites Body London and Derek’s Hands for more information.

 Or you could try to find work as a regular model.
 It’s easier to do than you might think, in fact there are companies out there like UK Model who you can submit an application to and wait to find out what they think.